obs1dium/FocusBracket/README.md

 Use [Sony-PMCA-RE](https://github.com/ma1co/Sony-PMCA-RE).

 ## Usage ##
 * Put your camera into manual mode and set up your shot.
-Auto review should be disabled.
 * Start the app and follow the on-screen instructions.
 * Help/Trash or menu button exits the app.